wp-plugins/juna-it-poll/readme.txt

 versions in our Poll Plugin, which are necessary for each profile/web-site.
 And it will be improved for you every time and will also
 increase the variants of the questions .
 You can rule any question and answer.

+Multiple poll shortcodes can be used per post.

+Super easy to add to your site.  - poll
+Every site is different so we've got a few different ways to add Voice Polls to yours.
+Each one allows you to get up and running with poll Voice in minutes. - poll

-### Upgrade to WordPress Slider Pro to add some features - Poll:
+### Upgrade to WordPress Juna IT Poll Pro to add some features - Poll:

 ### Please ask us if you have any problems with Juna IT Poll.
 We will try to solve your problem as soon as possible.
 Because we are trying to keep our collaboration in this way through these methods.

 * Easy placing and using - Poll